Makes: 12-16 squares Difficulty: Intermediate

 - Repeat for the remaining sponge squares.
 You’ll need to refresh the coconut in the bowl after a few squares.
 The chocolate icing might start to harden before you’ve finished.
 Just reheat it in the saucepan again, or stir some hot milk through it to achieve the right consistency again.

-Recipe adapted from the Country Women’s Associated Cookbook
+Recipe adapted from the Country Women’s Association

 - Don’t disturb the sponge cake while it’s baking.
 Wait until it’s almost ready at 20 minutes before you open the oven door.